The guide to diversification

 2. Invest at an appropriate level of risk

-Choose a mix of stocks, bonds, and short-term investments that you consider appropriate for your investing goals.
+Choose a mix of stocks, bonds, and short-term investments that you consider appropriate for your investing goals and don’t forget to consider stock awards you may have through your employer.
 (Fidelity's Planning & Guidance Center can help.)

 Stocks have historically had higher potential for growth, but more volatility.
 So if you have time to ride out the ups and downs of the market, you may want to consider investing a larger proportion of your portfolio in equities.